How-to-faang-UTCN/How-to-faang-Guide/guides/Readme.md

 This guide goes through the full process of building and writing a strong CV that passes the screening, solving online assessments, nailing your interviews and finally getting an offer.
 We present both generic and company-specific info, as well as **recent real-life stories** with both successes and failures and how ridiculous the market can be sometimes.
 Enjoy.

-If you want CV review, have questions or need any kind of help, feel free to join the discord server.
+If you want CV review, have questions or need any kind of help, feel free to join the [discord server](https://discord.gg/JqrhfjgRPs).
+If you want to contribute to this resource, feel free to leave a PR of issue [at this repository](https://github.com/How-to-faang-UTCN/How-to-faang-Guide/tree/master/guides).

 ## Table of Contents
 - [Why Faang?](#why-faang)